tiZyJoshi/TheMonolithProblem/README.md

 Also see https://github.com/tiZyJoshi/ExcelDataLoader for xlsx to xml conversion (original data was in xlsx format)

 Ideas for improvement:
++ find plausible parameters for this simple implementation to work better.
 + evaluate how the service data is mapped to the springs and find a better model.
 + Use different springs for better modellation possibilities of the different dependencies.
 Currently they only pull and have some dampening (pretty much unity Spring Joint defaults https://docs.unity3d.com/Manual/class-SpringJoint.html)
 + Use a better method to find initial service positions and velocities
 + better data = better results => I think you could improve the data a lot by adding a few data entries in the original data tables.
 Eg: Common Changes in relation to total changes.
 Currently, there are 60K dataentries regarding common changes, but 40k of them have 1 common change and another 10k or so have 2.
 For performance reasons I ignored those, but this can hide huge dependencies in rarely changed code.
 (Not, that this matters too much in this example)
 + I feel like the springs are way too strong right now
 + Use a second collider to try and drive services away from each other
-+ find better parameters for the kmeans clustering algorithm.
-Obvious clusters shouldnt be separated like on the second to last screenshot.
 + find better ways to interact with the "net".
 Add support to grab a service and pin it to a position.
+Dont allow pins that would change the current cumulative force on other "pins" too much.
-Add support to shoot the net to add random force to it.
++ Add support to shoot the net to add random force to it.
 When was the last time you developed software architectures while shooting the rocket launcher?
++ implement a function that blows the net up for visual fidelity and relaxation
++ find better parameters for the kmeans clustering algorithm.
+Obvious clusters shouldnt be separated like on the second to last screenshot.
 + The number of clusters currently can be defined by the user in the Unity Editor.
 This is a hard set value and should probably be more dynamic for better results.
 + Use dots/ecs/jobs... for performance
 + Use a computeshader for performance